voidarclabs/py.pipebomb/README.md

 That means no crashes.
 That's right.
 Looking at you over there.

 If you fill up your PC with too many files, I am not liable as the code has been modified.
+The placeholder will be removed after first run.